Giulvăz: History

 The first recorded mention of Giulvăz dates from 1355.
 It was inhabited uninterruptedly, during the Middle Ages and the Turkish occupation of Banat.
 In Marsigli's writings of 1690–1700, it is mentioned and said to have 27 houses.
 On Count Mercy's map of 1723 it appears with the name Julves, rounded to the district of Ciacova, and on the military map of 1761 it is listed as a rather important locality.
 In 1779 it joined the Torontál County to which it belonged until the end of World War I. In 1781 it was bought by the Macedo-Romanians Naum and Constantin Dadan, and later, it remained in the property of the latter.
 Dadan Hungarianizes and becomes Dadányi.
 From him, the property is inherited by Count Kinsky, who parcels it in 1909.

 Demographics

-Giulvăz had a population of 3,075 inhabitants at the 2011 census, up 2% from the 2002 census.
-Most inhabitants are Romanians (79.97%), larger minorities being represented by Serbs (6.44%), Roma (5.5%), Hungarians (1.63%) and Germans (1.04%).
-For 5.01% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (79.84%), but there are also minorities of Pentecostals (7.09%), Roman Catholics (3.54%) and Serbian Orthodox (2.41%).
-For 5.76% of the population, religious affiliation is unknown.
+Giulvăz had a population of 3,072 inhabitants at the 2021 census, down 0.1% from the 2011 census.
+Most inhabitants are Romanians (75.71%), larger minorities being represented by Roma (8.36%) and Serbs (3.22%).
+For 11.23% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (73.95%), but there are also minorities of Pentecostals (7.48%), Serbian Orthodox (3.02%) and Roman Catholics (2.24%).
+For 11.88% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Giulvăz is administered by a mayor and a local council composed of 12 councilors.
+The mayor, Florentin Gheorghe Cristeți, from the Social Democratic Party, has been in office since 2008.
+As from the 2024 local elections, the local council has the following composition by political parties: